What is a Google Business Profile?

 The best part is, the website is free to publish!
 Google does provide the option to buy your domain name for a cost starting from $18 AUD/year, but this is not compulsory.

 Questions and Answers

-If your business runs ads on Google, we’d strongly recommend connecting your GMB profile with your Google Ads account.
-As well as being a shortcut for Smart Campaigns, this feature automatically sets up location extensions on your ads based on your provided GMB location.
+If your business runs ads on Google, we’d strongly recommend connecting your GBP with your Google Ads account.
+As well as being a shortcut for Smart Campaigns, this feature automatically sets up location extensions on your ads based on your provided GBP location.
 This makes it easier for people viewing your ads to call, identify your location or visit your business.

 Do not forget about this feature!
 Regularly checking your insight data will reveal what works for you and how you can tweak your profile to benefit customers.

 Can you use Google Business Profile if you don’t have a website?